mautic/developer-documentation-new/docs/plugins/from-4-to-5.rst

 8. Automated refactoring
 ------------------------

 Your plugin should be working on Mautic 5 by now.
 But let's go further as Mautic 5 uses PHP 8+ we can take advantage of the syntax.
-And Rector will help you to upgrade for you.
+And Rector upgrade the code for you.

 Run ``bin/rector process plugins/MyBundle`` and review the changes.